 Art is a funny thing.
 It is vast in its definition and who's to say what art really is.
 Well, today I am feeling that this pizza is a work of art.
 It has a wonderful pallet of color.
 Composition is balanced and enticing. and that light feathery placement of the Swiss Gruyère tops it off nicely creating dimension.
 It looks so delicious and scrumptious, into the oven you go because I am super hungry now!

-Since being back, our kitchen is under renovations.
+Since being back, our kitchen is under renovation.
 Change is good, it helps freshen things, gives new light and energy.
 Nicoletta has been reveling in her new oven baking up a storm and neighbors are quite happy, I believe, because Nicoletta has been delivering packages!
-One thing I can say is, the smaller of the ovens is perfect for pizza.
+One thing I can say is, the smaller oven is perfect for pizza.
 It cooks evenly and fast.

 As you can see, well, hand only, Nicoletta beat me to the punch.
 She gets the first piece and I am in for a close second.
 I bite in................